-However only the first condition is applicable if you are an Indian Citizen working abroad or a member of a crew working on an Indian ship.
-So basically if you spend at least 182 days in India during the financial year, you are a resident India.
+However, only the first condition is applicable if you are an Indian Citizen working abroad or a member of a crew working on an Indian ship.
+So if you spend at least 182 days in India during the financial year, you are a resident India.

-If you do not meet any of the above conditions, than you are an NRI.
+If you do not meet any of the above conditions, then you are an NRI.

 All these incomes are taxable in India for an NRI.
-So any incomes which is earned by an NRI outside India will not be taxable in India, for an eg. his Salary Income abroad or interest earned on NRE account or deposits abroad etc.
+So any income which is earned by an NRI outside India will not be taxable in India, for an eg. his Salary Income abroad or interest earned on NRE account or deposits abroad, etc.

-Please note that interest income on NRE account is completely tax free whereas interest earned on NRO account will be applicable to TDS at the rate of 30.9%.
+Please note that interest income on the NRE account is completely tax-free whereas interest earned on NRO account will be applicable to TDS at the rate of 30.9%.

 Taxable Incomes for NRI Include